GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

-In you don't use `MatiButton`, you can set the buttons' primary color and text color with metadata:
+If you don't use `MatiButton`, you can set the buttons' primary color and text color with metadata:

 key: `buttonColor`
 value: parsed color-int value